-- Governance theme (30%): share of women on the Executive Committee, existence of a sustainable development and/or CSR referent, integration of social criteria in purchasing/subcontracting practices. - Environmental theme (10%): formalisation of a long-term environmental strategy, existence of an environmental management system, greenhouse gas emissions for scopes 1 (direct emissions) and 2 (indirect emissions linked to energy) (ton CO2 eq.). - Social theme (30%): job turnover rate, share of women in the management workforce, share of the workforce having an annual individual assessment interview. - Project selection for SME loans and Sustainable Financing Initiatives for consumer loans (30%): Integration of social, governance, and environmental criteria in the selection of proposed projects (SME), does the platform treat the borrower fairly and respectfully for the duration of the credit relationship (consumer).
+- Governance theme (30%): share of women on the Executive Committee, existence of a sustainable development and/or CSR referent, integration of social criteria in purchasing/subcontracting practices. - Environmental theme (10%): formalisation of a long-term environmental strategy, existence of an environmental management system, greenhouse gas emissions for scopes 1 (direct emissions) and 2 (indirect emissions linked to energy) (ton CO2 eq.). - Social theme (30%): job turnover rate, share of women in the management workforce, share of the workforce having an annual individual assessment interview. - Project selection (30%): Integration of social, governance, and environmental criteria in the selection of proposed projects (SME).